DCC-Lab/Documentation/README.md

 # Documentation
-Toute documentation pour le groupe
+Any documentation for the group.
+The preferred format is markdown.
+A good editor is available here: https://typora.io

 ## Organisation of this repository
+1. If using LaTeX, Pages, Word, microsoft Paint, excel whatever:
-Put the PDF doc on the start page.
+   1. Put the PDF doc on the start page.
-Put its editable file in a folder of the same name.
+   2. Put its editable file in a folder of the same name.
 Put this folder in folder 'Sources'.
+2. Markdown does not need a PDF

-## PDF doc name structure
+## Document name structure
 Has to be {type}-{subject}.
 Examples: Guide-2photonMicroscope, Summary-HiLo

-**PDF doc and its associated folder have to have the same name.
+**PDF doc and its associated folder must have the same name.**

+## Editors and links with Github

-## How to link GitHub to your LaTex account
+### LaTeX: How to link GitHub to your LaTex account
 1. Go to v2.overleaf.com.
 2. Log in with a Overleaf account (not Sharelatex).
 3. Click on 'New Project' --> 'Import from GitHub'.